pPS-CFP2-C

 Vector description

-pPS-CFP2-C is a mammalian expression vector encoding cyan-to-green fluorescent protein PS-CFP2 (see protein description).
+pPS-CFP2-C is a mammalian expression vector encoding cyan-to-green fluorescent protein PS-CFP2 (see reporter description).
 The vector allows generation of fusions to the PS-CFP2 C-terminus and expression of PS-CFP2 fusions or PS-CFP2 alone in eukaryotic (mammalian) cells.

 PS-CFP2 codon usage is optimized for high expression in mammalian cells (humanized) [Haas et al., 1996].
-To increase mRNA translation efficiency, Kozak consensus translation initiation site is generated upstream of the PS-CFP2 sequence [Kozak, 1987].
+To increase mRNA translation efficiency, Kozak consensus translation initiation site is generated upstream of the PS-CFP2 coding sequence [Kozak, 1987].
 Multiple cloning site (MCS) is located between PS-CFP2 coding sequence and SV40 polyadenylation signal (SV40 polyA).

 The vector backbone contains immediate early promoter of cytomegalovirus (PCMV IE) for protein expression, SV40 origin for replication in mammalian cells expressing SV40 T-antigen, pUC origin of replication for propagation in E. coli, and f1 origin for single-stranded DNA production.
-SV40 polyA direct proper processing of the 3'-end of the reporter mRNA.
+SV40 polyadenylation signals (SV40 poly A) direct proper processing of the 3'-end of the reporter mRNA.

 SV40 early promoter (PSV40) provides neomycin resistance gene (Neor) expression to select stably transfected eukaryotic cells using G418.
 Bacterial promoter (P) provides kanamycin resistance gene expression (Kanr) in E. coli.
 Kanr/Neor gene is linked with herpes simplex virus (HSV) thymidine kinase (TK) polyadenylation signals.

-Generation of PS-CFP2-fusion proteins
+Generation of PS-CFP2 fusion proteins

-Note: The plasmid DNA was isolated from dam+-methylated E.coli.
+Note: The plasmid DNA was isolated from dam+-methylated E. coli.
 Therefore some restriction sites are blocked by methylation.
 If you wish to digest the vector using such sites you will need to transform the vector into a dam- host and make fresh DNA.

 Expression in mammalian cells